Workable/orka/docs/getting-started.md

 ### beforeStart

-Before the server is actually started and after all tasks have run (integrations initialised).
+You can add some logic before the server is actually started and after all tasks have run (integrations initialized).
+Some common tasks there include:

+- Initialize kafka consumers
+- Register prometheus metrics
+- Initialize anything needed before the server is up

 eg: